tamuathletics/samlauthproxy/README.md

 ## How to use

 Your application should maintain authentication status of your users, and if a user is found to be unauthenticated or their token expired, your application should 302 redirect them to the `loginUrl` assigned to the app.
+You may optionally provide a `returnUrl` param to override the default value.

 After successful authentication, the user will be 302 redirected to your `returnUrl` with a `token` value in the query string in the format of a JWT.
 Example: